MicrosoftDocs/azure-docs/articles/search/cognitive-search-common-errors-warnings.md

 | Failure in the underlying compute/networking resource (rare) | Failed to establish connection to update index.
 An unknown failure occurred. | Configure indexers to [run on a schedule](search-howto-schedule-indexers.md) to pick up from a failed state.
 | An indexing request made to the target index was not acknowledged within a timeout period due to network issues. | Could not establish connection to the search index in a timely manner. | Configure indexers to [run on a schedule](search-howto-schedule-indexers.md) to pick up from a failed state.
 Additionally, try lowering the indexer [batch size](/rest/api/searchservice/create-indexer#parameters) if this error condition persists.

-<a name="could-not-index-document-because-the-indexer-data-to-index-was-invalid"></a>

-## Error: Could not index document because some of the document's data was not valid
+## `Error: Could not index document because some of the document's data was not valid`

 The document was read and processed by the indexer, but due to a mismatch in the configuration of the index fields and the data extracted and processed by the indexer, it could not be added to the search index.
 This can happen due to: